wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 populateVideo().then(detect);
 ```

-This is promise based, which we will cover in more detail in future videos.
+This is promise-based, which we will cover in more detail in future videos.

 If you refresh the page and open the console now, you should see a face detected.
 It will tell you exactly where the eyes, the nose, and the mouth are.